 When I'm not tutoring you will probably find me watching/playing basketball, adding yet another upgrade to my computer, or playing guitar.

-University of Missouri-Columbia - BS, Mathematics
+Undergraduate Degree: University of Missouri-Columbia - Bachelor of Science, Mathematics

-University of Missouri-Columbia - BS, Statistics
+Undergraduate Degree: University of Missouri-Columbia - Bachelor of Science, Statistics

 ACT Composite: 31